Other London neighbourhoods have Notting on this one.

 Or if you’re after something a bit more chic, head down the road to equally popular 202.
 This typically Notting Hill, high-end fashion boutique-cum-brunch spot is usually packed with the area’s well-heeled and well-groomed – and that’s just the dogs… Choose from dishes like sweet potato hash with chorizo and fried egg or buttermilk pancakes with fruit compote and crème fraiche.

-After winning breakfast, walk it off with a mooch around Westbourne Grove’s swanky boutiques – from Paul Smith’s first flagship store in a grand old townhouse, to the tongue-in-cheek Verve Pet Boutique complete with pet café and and array of Swarovski studded collars.
+After winning breakfast, walk it off with a mooch around Westbourne Grove’s swanky boutiques – including Paul Smith’s first flagship store, in a grand old townhouse.
 There’s also a branch of Jigsaw with a small coffee bar that does a particularly good espresso.

 A trip down the film-worthy setting of Portobello Road is a must.
 So hop between antique treasure troves like the The Portobello Print and Map Shop or Alice’s Antiques to hunt and haggle for hidden gems.
 There’s spots for foodies too, with La Cave a Fromage – the world’s 3rd most amazing cheese shop – and Books for Cooks, which stocks decades’ worth of recipes for every occasion.